xinabox/pxt-OD01/README.md

 * initialise OLED.
 This is triggered by default and you don't need to use this normally.
 * display ON / OFF.
 It is ON by default

-NB: you do NOT not to initialise or turn on the OLED before using it - both are done for us.
+NB: you do NOT need to initialise or turn on the OLED before using it - both are done when the micro:bit powers up the circuit.
 * print String.
 Write anything to screen, and specify whether the start the NEXT print on a new line.
 * print number.
 Write a number to screen, and specify whether the start the NEXT print on a new line.
 * clear screen.